-I'm a musician, comedian and therapist from Sydney, Australia.
+I'm a musician, comedian and trauma therapist from Sydney, Australia.
 I write songs to vent my repressed anger and rage.
 Other people find them hilarious and healing, so it's a win for everyone.

 Here are the highlights from my life story: